-CBM hosts 16 research groups organized into four distinct teams: Molecular, Structural & Chemical Biology ; Cell biology, Molecular Targets & Innovative Therapies ; Chemistry, Imaging & Exobiology ; Theoretical & Computational Biophysics.
+CBM hosts 16 research teams organized into four distinct departments: Molecular, Structural & Chemical Biology ; Biology and Biophysics of Receptors, Translational Applications ; Cell Signaling, Molecular Targets and Innovative Therapies ; Chemistry, Imaging & Exobiology ; and Theoretical & Computational Biophysics team.

 Molecular, Structural and Chemical Biology Department